Skip to main content

 Additional compatibility notes:

-• Multipart query fields such as modalities and collectionIds may be sent as comma-separated strings (image,audio, docs,media_images) by higher-level clients such as Wunderland.
+• Multipart query fields such as modalities and collectionIds may be sent as comma-separated strings (image,audio, docs,media_images) by higher-level clients.

 • Document assets can be searched through /multimodal/query with modalities:["document"] or mixed alongside image/audio assets.